 But things are changing.

 The Sender Policy Framework (SPF) initiative was started in early 2004 to provide a simple means to verify that mail most likely originated from the real sender.
-The SPF proposal has been forwarded to the IETF for consideration as an Internet standard.
-There is no guarantee that this will happen.
+The SPF proposal is now an Internet standard (RFC 7208).
 We have provided right hand menu links where you can read more about the SPF initiative.

 Having examined SPF we believe it can play a significant role in reducing SPAM and especially in the case of identity theft (forged mail using your email address) which we know is especially troubling to users.
 SPF uses only Public Domain technologies.

-We believe we should implement SPF now - irrespective of its final status as an IETF standard.
-AOL is probably the biggest - certainly the most visible - company to have implemented SPF to date.
+Google mail and many others have implemented SPF.
 Microsoft's alternate proposal SenderID has now been synchronised with SPF.
 With this kind of commitment and the ~1m domains that have registered their use of SPF (as of mid October 2005) we believe the SPF initiative can be effective and has industry traction.

 We support the SPF initiative as a First step to making SPAM a manageable problem.